 Computer security often isn’t thought about until a problem arises – and at that point, a break in security can cause harmful and potentially major problems.
-Because we all want to keep our computers and information safe, we asked our former Network Administrator, Tyler Lesmeister (TL), some questions about potential security issues and how you can prevent them from happening to you.
+Because we all want to keep our computers and information safe, we have some answers to some frequently asked questions about potential security issues and how you can prevent them from happening to you.

 Why is computer security important?

 Computer security is important, primarily to keep your information protected.
 It’s also important for your computer’s overall health, helping to prevent viruses and malware and helping programs run more smoothly.

 What are the most common computer security threats?

 One big threat is when people aren’t careful when installing freeware.
 For example, they might download a free desktop application and unknowingly install spyware or a browser toolbar along with the application.
 Typically, these free applications will have a checkbox installation that some people don’t pay attention to which allows the spyware or toolbars to be installed.
 In many cases, this spyware can track everything you do in your web browser – and these toolbars can potentially slow your entire system down.

 Another big threat is people opening unknown attachments and links in emails.
 These attachments and links can potentially add viruses and other malware to your system.

 What are some computer security threats I wouldn’t necessarily know about?